AlexMercedCoder/tutorialblog/content/blog/graphql/index.md

 - Don't have to memorize a bunch of API endpoints
 - Don't have to receive information you don't need in your response
+- The API is self documenting (My Favorite Part)

 ## Getting Started